adamcegielka/selenium-automation-tester-course/README.md

 [![Selenium.dev](https://img.shields.io/badge/Documantation-Selenium-43b02a.svg?logo=selenium)](https://www.selenium.dev/)

-# Learning the Java Selenium
+# Learning testing with Selenium Java
 This is a personal project aimed at improving my skills in automated testing with Selenium.
 The project was created exclusively for learning testing with Selenium and to showcase my abilities.
 ## Project structure